-- Collared Shirts, shorts, skorts, skirts, and pants options with the CCS Logo are listed in our online store and may be purchased in any desired combination as allowed by the school dress code from Dennis Uniforms.
+- Collared Shirts, shorts, skorts, skirts, and pants options with the CCS Logo are listed in our online store and may be purchased in any desired combination as allowed by the school dress code.
 When purchasing your items, please note that shirt and pant options should complement one another.
 If you wear a gray shirt, you should wear black bottoms.
 If you wear a black shirt, you should wear gray bottoms.
 Burgundy/wine may be worn with gray or black.
 Shorts, skorts, and skirts should not be rolled at the cuff or waist and should not fall higher than 3" above the knee when in standing position. - Belt solid black; non-adorned - Socks white, black, or gray; crew, knee, or no-show.
-No burgundy/wine socks or tights may be purchased from Dennis or an outside vendor and must follow our color guidelines

-• Shoes - athletic (sneaker, tennis), dress shoes, or flats that are safe/suitable for normal school activities.
+No burgundy/wine socks or tights - Shoes athletic (sneaker, tennis), dress shoes, Crocs (must be white, black, or gray), or flats that are safe/suitable for normal school activities.
 No high heels.